f5devcentral/f5-big-iq-lab/docs/class6/module2/module2.rst

 Snapshots are automatically created by the evaluation and deployment process described above, but they can be created as part of configuration import or in an ad-hoc manner in this area.
 These snapshots are a reference to the versions of the objects that are stored in the BIG-IQ database at the time the snapshot is taken.
-You can compare two snapshots to see what differences there are between the two points in time the snapshots were taken.
+You can compare two snapshots to see what are the differences between the two points in time the snapshots were taken.

 The snapshots can be used as part of a deployment activity to roll back the configuration of an object or objects to a prior version and they can also be used to roll back the BIG-IQ configuration